6 Reasons to Block the Cannabis Ban in Brewster

-At Town Meeting on November 13, Brewster voters will take up Articles 10 & 11, both of which could dramatically affect how Brewster moves forward in the new regulated and taxed marijuana system in Massachusetts.
+At Town Meeting on December 3, Brewster voters will take up Articles 13, 14 and 15, all of which could dramatically affect how Brewster moves forward in the new regulated and taxed cannabis system in Massachusetts.

 Reason #1 — If Brewster doesn’t take control, criminals will

 Marijuana is already in Brewster and it has been for decades.
-On November 13, voters will determine whether criminals--who don’t check IDs and don’t conduct any safety checks on their product--should control the market, or whether that power should be given to taxpaying, ID-checking businesses, under the direct control of state regulators and local officials.
-Articles 10 & 11 won’t keep marijuana out of Brewster.
+On December 3, voters will determine whether criminals--who don’t check IDs and don’t conduct any safety checks on their product--should control the market, or whether that power should be given to taxpaying, ID-checking businesses, under the direct control of state regulators and local officials.
+Articles 13, 14 and 15 won’t keep marijuana out of Brewster.
 They will simply guarantee that criminals remain in control of marijuana commerce.

 Brewster is facing a significant fiscal challenge.
-There are $589,375 in capital projects on the Nov.
-13 Town Meeting warrant, plus a possible $195,000 land purchase, plus a projected $583,000 annual assessment for the Nauset Regional High School renovation AND a projected $382,000 annual assessment for the new Cape Cod Tech school.
+There is a projected $583,000 annual assessment for the Nauset Regional High School renovation AND a projected $382,000 annual assessment for the new Cape Cod Tech school.
 A new tax revenue stream would help the town meet these steep costs.

 State law allows towns to tax cannabis facilities at 6 percent on gross sales.
 With the average Massachusetts medical marijuana dispensaries gross annual sales of $7 million, this would mean $420,000 per year in new revenues for Brewster from a single cannabis retail location.
 At $420,000 per year, a cannabis facility would be the second-largest taxpayer in Brewster, just behind Ocean Edge at $475,000 per year.

 Reason #6 — Legal cannabis is working in other states.